eh190/dotfiles/README.md

 - You can ovveride the defaults by passing in your own configs (settings dir).
 See `mason.lua`, `settings` dir (in lsp) and `handlers.lua` for more information.

 - Null-Ls uses the native LSP to format and lint files.
 To add a formatter or linter it is best to go to the repo: https://github.com/jose-elias-alvarez/null-ls.nvim/tree/main/lua/null-ls/builtins and see the builtin options for formatting and diagnostics (linting).
 You need to ensure that the specific option you require is stored as a binary on your system and in your $PATH.
 Once this is done you can add it in `null-ls.lua` as a source.
 Note that in this file there is also format on save function set up.
 - NOTE: if you add a null-ls formatter, it might start to conflict with the LSP formatter you have installed, and will ask you to choose an option everytime you save the file.
-To avoid this, you can add a conditional in `handlers.lua` to resolve formatting for the lsp (and use null-ls instead)
+To avoid this, ~~you can add a conditional in `handlers.lua` to resolve formatting for the lsp (and use null-ls instead)~~ DEPRECATED for v0.8.
+Instead, lsp_formatting func in `null-ls.lua` to determine whihc server to use for formatting (set to null-ls as default currently)

 ### Example of using Null-Ls - Go